saezlab/prostate-phosphoSWATH_V2/KinaseActivityAnalyses.md

 vesicular traffic of EGFR out of early endosomes (Extracted from Nishimura et al. 2006).

-*Can this raterded response explain the high activity of these kinases on t2 compare to t1?*
+*Can this response explain the high activity of these kinases on t1 compare to t0?*

 \*\* Regarding ABL1/ABL2\*\* The Abl family kinases, Abl1 (c-Abl) and Abl2 (Arg), play a role in the regulation of cytoskeletal